truenas/middleware/docs/userguide/index.rst

 unauthorized software access.
 Ensure that only authorized users have access to the administrative GUI and that proper permissions are set on shares if sensitive data stored on the system.

-To create an encrypted volume, check the “Encryption” box shown in Figure 6.3f.
+To create an encrypted volume, check the “Encryption” box shown in Figure 8.1l.
 Input the volume name, select the disks to add to the volume, and click the Add Volume button to make the encrypted volume.

 Once the volume is created, **it is extremely important** to set a passphrase on the key, make a backup of the key, and create a recovery key.
 Without these, it is impossible to re-import the disks at a later time.

 To perform these tasks, go to Storage → Volumes -> View Volumes.
-This screen is shown in Figure 6.3o.
+This screen is shown in Figure 8.1m.

-To set a passphrase on the key, click the volume name and then the "Create Passphrase" button (the key shaped icon in Figure 6.3o).
+To set a passphrase on the key, click the volume name and then the "Create Passphrase" button (the key shaped icon).
 You will be prompted to input the password used to access the FreeNAS® administrative GUI, and then to input and repeat the desired passphrase.
 Unlike a password, a passphrase can contain spaces and is typically a series of words.
 A good passphrase is easy to remember (like the line to a song or piece of literature) but hard to guess
 (people who know you should not be able to guess the passphrase).

 When you set the passphrase, a warning message will remind you to create a new recovery key as a new passphrase needs a new recovery key.
 This way, if the passphrase is forgotten, the associated recovery key can be used instead.
-To create the recovery key, click the "Add recovery key" button (second last key icon in Figure 6.3o).
+To create the recovery key, click the "Add recovery key" button (second last key icon).
 This screen will prompt you to input the password used to access the FreeNAS® administrative GUI and then to select the directory in which to save the key.
 Note that the recovery key is saved to the client system, not on the FreeNAS® system.

-Finally, download a copy of the encryption key, using the "Download key" button (the key icon with a down arrow in Figure 6.3o).
+Finally, download a copy of the encryption key, using the "Download key" button (the key icon with a down arrow).
 Again, the encryption key is saved to the client system, not on the FreeNAS® system.
 You will be prompted to input the password used to access the FreeNAS® administrative GUI before the selecting the directory in which to store the key.